StateMirror — Spec Sheet

 - Database: PostgreSQL

-- Deployment: single service + single database
+- Deployment: self-hosted service + self-hosted database